 Often, there are external factors in a person’s life that pave the road to a substance use disorder, but it’s counterproductive to compare those problems with the average person’s.
 Avoid using phrases like “Everyone’s got problems,” since these invalidate the very real feelings of the person with the substance use disorder.
 Plus, someone with a substance use disorder may be so manipulated by their disease that they will be unable to believe that anyone else has it as bad as they do.

-In the United States, 37 states along with the District of Columbia have regulations that allow for involuntary commitment to rehabilitation facilities.
+In the United States, 37 states along with the District of Columbia have regulations that allow for involuntary commitment to addiction treatment facilities.
 These regulations were established for parents whose children were facing a substance use disorder and refusing to get help for it.
-Parents wanted to find out how to involuntarily commit someone to drug rehab, and the National Alliance for Model State Drug Laws (NAMSDL) established the strict stipulations for involuntary commitment.
+Parents wanted to find out how to involuntarily commit someone to a drug treatment facility, and the National Alliance for Model State Drug Laws (NAMSDL) established strict stipulations for involuntary commitment.

-In general, it’s usually better if a person chooses to get help than if they’re forced into it.
-Resentment and an unwillingness to complete recovery are potential risks of forced rehabilitation, and people are more likely to take rehabilitation seriously if they truly want to become sober.
+In general, it’s usually better if a person chooses to get help rather than if they’re forced into it.
+Resentment and an unwillingness to complete recovery are potential risks of forced treatment.
+People are more likely to take their recovery process more seriously if they truly want to become sober.

 Get on the Road to Recovery With Gateway Foundation

-At Gateway Foundation, we believe recovery doesn’t end when you leave the facility.
-Instead, it’s a lifelong activity, which is why we are with you for life.
-For over 50 years, we’ve provided clients the tools they need to live a life free from addiction and regain control of their life.
-Each client’s recovery journey is unique, and we’re dedicated to seeing every client maintain a life of sobriety.
+At Gateway Foundation, we believe recovery doesn’t end when you leave one of our treatment facilities.
+Instead, it’s a lifelong activity — which is why we are with you for life.
+For over 50 years, we’ve provided clients the tools they need to live a life free from addiction and regain control of their health and happiness.
+Each client’s recovery journey is unique, and we’re dedicated to personalizing the treatment experience to see everyone who seeks our help maintain a life of sobriety.

-If you or a loved one needs rehabilitation, take the first step and get in touch with Gateway Foundation by calling 877-381-6538 to get your life back on track.
+If you or a loved one needs professional addiction treatment, take the first step and get in touch with Gateway Foundation by calling 877-381-6538.
+Reclaim control and get your life back on track.